 - offering goods or services to individuals in the EEA; or

 - monitoring the behaviour of individuals in the EEA.

-- If you are carrying out such processing, and intend to continue after exit date, you will need to consider whether you must appoint a European representative.
+- If you are carrying out such processing, and intend to continue after the end of the transition period, you will need to consider whether you must appoint a European representative.

 - You will need to consider in which EU or EEA state your representative will be based and put in place an appropriate written mandate for that representative to act on your behalf.
 Information about the representative should be provided to data subjects, for example, in your privacy notice.
 It should also be made easily accessible to supervisory authorities, for example by publishing it on your website.